kimiwaro/link-guardian/README.md

 - Explains *why* in plain language (no jargon)
 - Lets you copy a short WhatsApp‑friendly summary to warn others

 ## Why I built this
-For my family and my own safety from scams.
+My own family almost got tricked by a fake bank link.
 I wanted something **simple, free, and easy to use** — especially for parents and relatives who aren’t techy.
 If it helps even one person avoid a scam, it’s worth it.

 ## Tech
 - HTML, CSS, JavaScript (for the MVP)
 - Hosted free on Netlify/Vercel
 - Future: WHOIS API, Google Safe Browsing, VirusTotal

 ## Roadmap
 - [x] Basic input + output
 - [x] Simple pattern checks (e.g. suspicious words, odd domains)
 - [ ] Domain age check via WHOIS